COVID-19 pandemic in New York City: Micro-cluster strategy

-The original micro-cluster strategy introduced on October 6, 2020, applied additional restrictions until various lawsuits lifted them.
+The original micro-cluster strategy applied additional restrictions until various lawsuits lifted them.
 Court rulings ended the harshest restrictions for places of worship on November 26, for schools on December 1, for gyms and salons on December 11, and for restaurants and bars on January 13, 2021.

 Public transport

 New York City issued new commuter guidelines following the start of the outbreak, asking sick individuals to stay off public transit, and encouraging citizens to avoid densely packed buses, subways, and trains.
 Beginning March 25, service on buses, subways, and commuter rail was reduced due to decreased ridership.
 Ridership had decreased by 92% on April 8, when 41 Metropolitan Transportation Authority (MTA) workers had died.
 By April 22, 2020, COVID-19 had killed 83 agency employees; that number had increased to 131 by late August.
 The agency announced that their families would be eligible for $500,000 in death benefits.

 On April 20, four City Council members requested that subway service be temporarily suspended, saying that reduced service had resulted in crowding on the subway and that entire cars had been taken over by homeless people.
 Their request to shut down the subway was initially rejected by the governor's office and criticized by interim New York City Transit President Sarah Feinberg.
 City officials made efforts to place high-risk homeless persons in hotels serving as emergency shelters.

 Starting in May 2020, subway service and stations were closed overnight for cleaning, as a temporary measure that would end when the pandemic improved sufficiently.
 On June 8, 2020, regular subway and bus service resumed with Phase 1 of the city's reopening, though the overnight subway closure remained in place.
 Although officials stated that only one percent of subway ridership occurred at night, there were complaints that essential workers were being unnecessarily inconvenienced.
 Internal MTA sources stated that it was theoretically possible for the MTA to clean the system without closing it.
 In February 2021, the overnight closures were shortened to between 2 and 4 a.m.
 An app feature was added to the MYmta app in July 2020 to give riders real time information about the number of riders on buses.